 If you are admitted to a permission of instructor course and decide to drop the course, you must inform both the instructor and the Law School registrar’s office.

-Experiential course selections should be done online during the same period prior to the start of each term.
-These bids are ranked.
+Clinical/practicum course selections are ranked.
 If no additional application materials are required, seats will be allocated based on ranked bid.
 When the course is overbid at the highest rank, seats will be allocated first to students in their final year at the law school within that rank, and then randomly until all seats are filled.

 If the instructor requires application materials, he or she may or may not take the ranks into consideration in determining which students are accepted in the course.
 Please make sure application materials are uploaded on time on YLS:Courses.
 It is your responsibility to know which courses have special registration requirements; this information is posted on YLS:Courses with the course description information.

-Some of the experiential courses, especially live-client clinics, require accepted students to commit to the clinic before classes begin and possibly before students learn the other courses to which they have been accepted.
+Some of live-client clinics require accepted students to commit to the clinic before classes begin.
 These courses generally may not be dropped after the commitment is made.
+You will be asked to confirm your enrollment in courses with no drop policies by a date specific by the Registrar's Office.

 Instructors will be given presumptive acceptance lists and will notify the Registrar's Office of any adjustments before results are released to students.

-If you are admitted to an experiential course and decide to drop the course, you must inform both the instructor and the Law School registrar’s office.
+If you are admitted to a clinical/practicum course and decide to drop the course, you must inform both the instructor and the Law School registrar’s office.

 Open Enrollment Course Selection